emmadebarros/emmadebarros/README.md

 - 👋 Hi, I'm Em!
 - 👀 I’m interested in developing web/desktop applications, mobile applications and 2D games.
-- 🌱 I’m currently learning C# and .Net Core
+- 🌱 I’m currently learning Mobile App Development with the Android Studio IDE.
-- 🤹 I master Object Oriented programming with Java, C# and Javascript.
+- 🤹 I can apply Object Oriented Programming with Java, C# and Javascript.
 - 🎨 I also love working on UI/UX projects with HTML, CSS, SASS PHP and JS.
-- 💞️ I’m always looking forward to collaborate on exciting projects.
+- 💞️ I’m always looking forward to collaborating on exciting projects.
 - 📫 Message me at edebarros96@gmail.com

 <!---